Grounding Insider Threats with Proofpoint Insider Threat Management (ITM)

 After an extensive search process, Duenges and his team conducted a proof of concept with ITM.
 They were pleased with the results and settled on ITM as a means to help Aircastle gain more context into user activity within the organization.
 This would let them receive immediate alerts if, for example, an employee attempted to exfiltrate confidential financial information via a cloud storage service.

-Initially, Duenges admitted, “My team saw ITM as a ‘nice-to-have’ product.
-We thought it was just something we’d layer into our existing security stack.”
-However, two years into their engagement with ITM, Duenges now describes the platform as a “must-have” that will be part of their security stack “forever.”
+But two years into their engagement with ITM, Duenges now describes the platform as a “must-have” that will be part of the company's security stack “forever.”

 ITM enables Aircastle’s small IT and security team to receive rapid alerts on suspicious user activity and conduct investigations in a matter of minutes, rather than days.

-They are now aware of any insider activity impacting sensitive financial data and other valuable business files in near real time.
-Additionally, team members sometimes report out-of-policy behavior they witness.
-And now, Duenges’ team has a tool that can help him verify the claims.
+The team is now aware of any insider activity impacting sensitive financial data and other valuable business files in near real time.
+And team members sometimes report out-of-policy behavior they witness.
+Now, Duenges’ team has a tool that can help him verify the claims.